-In testing these Hi-Fi speakers, we compared each stereo set at a comparable power level and tested the same tunes, plucked a variety of music genres.
+In testing these Hi-Fi speakers, we compared each stereo set at a comparable power level and tested the same tunes, plucked from a variety of music genres.

 Our test songs spanned the dynamic range of music and artists, from John Mayer to Tom Petty, and from U.K. prog-metal band TesseracT to the likes of John Williams and Hans Zimmer.
 Each song was chosen to test the dynamics offered by each set of speakers with some speakers reacting better to certain genre’s than others, depending on their design.

 Of course, not all speakers are created equal in function.
 The Definitive Technology BP9080x towers, for example, are obviously made to cover a more broad frequency range than say the Edifier bookshelf speakers with a 4-inch woofer.
-We used to our best judgement in testing these speakers according to their individual purpose and affordability, and graded them with that in mind.
+We used our best judgement in testing these speakers according to their individual purpose and affordability, and graded them with that in mind.

 - Looking for more?
 Check out the best Dolby Atmos speakers